tigr0w/Idov31_idov31.github.io/_posts/2021-08-19-list-udp-connections.md

 I will tell you that now - It wasn't helpful at all, but I did learn about a new undocumented function - Always good to know!
 When I opened Netstat I searched for the interesting part - How it gets the UDP connections?
 Maybe it uses a special function that would help me as well.<br /><br />
 <img src="../assets/img/list-udp-connections/netstat1.png" alt="netstatudpfunction" class="center" /><br /><br />
-After locating the area when it calls to get the UDP connections I saw that weird function: InternalGetUdpTableWithOwnerModule.<br /><br />
+After locating the area where it calls to get the UDP connections I saw that weird function: InternalGetUdpTableWithOwnerModule.<br /><br />
 <img src="../assets/img/list-udp-connections/netstat2.png" alt="InternalGetUdpTableWithOwnerModule" class="center" /><br /><br />
 After a quick check on Google, I saw that it won't help me, there isn't much documentation about it.
 After I realized that it won't help I went back to the source: The GetExtendedUdpTable function.